Sultan of Perak

 When the Malacca Sultanate fell to Portugal in 1511, Sultan Mahmud Shah retreated to Kampar, Sumatra, and died there in 1528.
 He left behind two princes, Alauddin Riayat Shah II and Muzaffar Shah.
 The former established the Sultanate of Johor.
 Muzaffar Shah was invited to rule Perak, of which he became the first sultan.

 Line of succession to the Perak throne

 In contrast to the other Malay sultanates, the ruling dynasty of Perak utilises a somewhat complex order of succession.

-The reigning sultan appoints princes in the male line of descent from a sultan to certain high princely titles.
+The reigning sultan (Raja Pemerintah) appoints princes in the male line of descent from a sultan to certain high princely titles (raja-raja bergelar).
 They are arranged in an order of precedence indicating the order of succession to the throne.
 As per ruling of 25 February 1953, the present hierarchy of titles, current holders of these titles and the corresponding order of succession is as follows: